LiamBatiste/Bank-Customer-Churn/README.md

 # Predictive Modeling
 ## Introduction

+It is important that the training variables used within the model as those which likely have impact on customer churn, such as; age, gender, member activity, balance and credit card (given the problem statement).
+Additionally, it is important to avoid multicollinearity issues due to predictors used within the model correlating highly with other predictors.
+Hence the exclusion of product number from this analysis, given it's medium negative correlation score with products number (-0.30).

+The objective of this Model is to use the following variables as part of <b>Multivariate Regression Analysis</b> to predict churn:
+#### - Gender
+#### - Age
+#### - Member Activity
+#### - Balance
+#### - Credit Card

+The model of choice was Multivariate Linear Regression

 ## Model Performance
 Discuss the performance of each model tested, including accuracy metrics (e.g., accuracy, precision, recall, F1-score) and any challenges encountered.